 To the Members

-Your Directors' hereby present the Forty-Eighth Annual Report together with the AuditedAccounts of the Company for the year ended March 31, 2012.
+Your Directors' hereby present the Forty-Ninth Annual Report together with the AuditedAccounts of the Company for the year ended March 31, 2012.

 REVIEW OF OPERATIONS:

 During the year, the Company's activity focused on the sales and marketing of CabotCorporation's Carbon Black product line for the India market.
 The Company continued toimport Carbon Black from overseas affiliates to service some key segments of the market.The country has seen strong growth in the IP, inks and plastic segments, which value highquality carbon black.
 Over a period, it is expected that reasonable profits can be madevia selling into these segments.

 Dismantling and remediation activities at the Thane facility, which commenced in 2010,were concluded during the year.
 These dismantling activities were performed in fullcompliance with the requirements of applicable laws and were completed safely with zeroaccidents.

 At the moment, sales via imports are small and constrained due to limited availabilityof product in overseas manufacturing plants.
 However, it is expected that greater volumewill be available to be imported into India once new capacity announced by Cabot in Chinaand Indonesia becomes available.
 These capacities will come into place at different stagesover the next 18-24 months.
 In the meantime, Company is continuing to work with potentialcustomers on market assessment and technical qualification.
 This work with customers isplanned to be converted to future sales when adequate supplies become available.